 For ankle fractures, a doctor will likely place a splint on the ankle for a few days to two weeks while swelling goes down.
 After the swelling decreases, an orthopedic doctor may put a better-fitting cast on the ankle — or walking boot/cast — which can bear some weight.

-A badly broken ankle, where the fracture has dislocated the ankle, may require surgery.
+A badly broken ankle, where the fracture has caused a dislocation to the ankle, may require surgery.
 A compound fracture, where the bone breaks through the skin, will usually require surgery to clean up the area to reduce chances of infection.

 Workers Compensation Ankle Injury Settlements